iRobotics-Pacbot/website/index.md

 ### Arena

 The competition will consist of an arena, with boundaries 4” tall.
 The boundaries will be set up to mimic arenas found in the Pacman game.
+The arena will be identical to the virtual arena used in the game of Pacman (a SolidWorks file of the arena is included in the [GitHub](https://github.com/HarvardURC/Pacbot)), with each passage being 7” wide, NOT including the quarter inch boundary.
+Account for some tolerance with walls and floor since arenas are hand-constructed by the team. **Teams should be aware that due to design constraints the arena is built in several pieces, and may have small gaps or lips in the seams between the sections.**

 Unlike the original Pacman game, PacBots will not be able to treat the map as an infinite continuum.
 In other words, the PacBots cannot exit the arena on the right side and re-enter on the left side; boundaries will be strict.
-The arena will be identical to the virtual arena used in the game of Pacman (a SolidWorks file of the arena is included in the [GitHub](https://github.com/HarvardURC/Pacbot)), with each passage being 7” wide, NOT including the quarter inch boundary.
+However, ghosts are only projected onto the field and will be able to exit and enter from opposite sides.

 The arena is programmatically divided into a 28 x 31 grid which is used for reporting the ghosts’ and PacBot’s locations; see [grid.py in the GitHub](https://github.com/HarvardURC/Pacbot/blob/master/src/gameEngine/pacbot/grid.py) for the grid structure.
 Most grid units will be assumed to have one implicit “dot” that will be automatically collected when the PacBot enters that unit (more details found [here](http://gameinternals.com/post/2072558330/understanding-pac-man-ghost-behavior)).
 Note that the PacBot does not have to go through the unit to collect the dot; it can enter it and turn around.
 There will be four “special dots” in the arena at the corresponding locations, as seen in the above webpage.
 More details about these special dots are given in the “Gameplay” section of this document.
-The dots on the map will not respawn at any time. **Teams should be aware that due to design constraints the arena is built in three pieces, and may have small gaps or lips in the seams between the sections.**
+The dots on the map will not respawn at any time.

 ### Gameplay